HMAckerman/hmackerman.github.io/project3.md

 ## 4. Additional Credit

 This project was not based upon a single student's work.
 Rather, it was the work of several students including myself.
 Those students are Trevor Abel, Ryan Hinson, and Alex Lopez.
 This project could not have come to fruition without their help.
+All code and work has been credited to the proper authors.

 For more details see [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/).